 What is Search Engine Marketing: A Complete Guide for Beginners

 Search marketing, which includes SEO and SEM, is a core part of online marketing and aims to increase your website’s visibility on search engines.
-It is key for attracting online traffic and boosting sales.
+It is key to attracting online traffic and boosting sales.
 This guide covers the basics of search marketing, its importance for your business, and highlights that paid search results are a crucial component of SEM.

 Key Takeaways